AaronHughes424/ShareYourRecipe/README.md

 * All information is appropriate and relative to the subject and not misleading or hard to find

 ## <a name="skeleton"></a> Skeleton
-Please click the below link to view the wireframe mock up of the website in mobile, tablet and desktop sizing
+Please click the below link to view the wireframe mock up of the website in mobile and desktop sizing

 [Wireframe](https://github.com/AaronHughes424/ShareYourRecipe/tree/main/static/wireframes)